the ancients

 IMPORTANT NOTE 2: These stories generally have a limited cast of characters, take place over a short period of time, and have one central dramatic, decisive plot moment.

 Tip: do not write as though you are writing for a little kid.
 The tales we've read are tightly focused (often centering on just one event); they are edgy; they have a lot of very crisp, precise detail.
 You need to suggest an idea through storytelling, not explain an idea.
-It's not as easy as you might think, but it will allow you to do something inventive.
+It's not as easy as you might think, but it will allow you to do something really inventive.

 For some tips on writing about literature, go to